Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Your Dog's Age

-Age has en effect on litter size.
+Age has an effect on litter size.
 As your dam ages, you should expect a decrease in the number of puppies born compared to a younger dog.
-Generally, this decrease is noticed in dams of large breeds over the age of 5.
-It is still not well known what causes this decrease but it's speculated that it could be caused by a decreased number of follicles or an abnormality in the dam's uterine lining.
-It could also be due to premature embryonic death causing less pups to make it to term.
+Generally, this decrease is noticed in dams of large breeds over the age of five.
+It is still not well known what causes this decrease, but it's speculated that it could be caused by a decreased number of follicles or an abnormality in the dam's uterine lining.
+It could also be due to premature embryonic death, causing fewer pups to make it to term.

 Your Dog's Health

 If you want to be blessed with a large litter, make sure you keep your dam in optimal shape.
 Also, make sure the selected male is in good health.
 However, good looks and good temperament aren't the only factors to look at when breeding.
-It's also important to look at the dam's reproductive history by looking at previous litter size, milk production and mothering capability which are all heritable traits.
+It's also important to look at the dam's reproductive history by looking at previous litter size, milk production, and mothering capability, which are all heritable traits.

 The healthier your dam, the more likely she'll be able to produce a litter based on her genetic potential.
 Nutrition will also play a role.
 Make sure your dam is neither too skinny or too fat.
 Consult with your vet on how to ensure your dam is fed an appropriate diet during gestation.
 Consider that during the last three weeks, you'll need to increase her feeding to almost two times her normal maintenance dosage.